antvis/G2/site/docs/manual/core/interaction/sliderFilter.en.md

 ## Usage

-There are two ways to configure `sliderFilter` interaction:
+There are two ways to configure the `sliderFilter` interaction:
-First, automatically enable slider axis filtering interaction by configuring the slider component:
+First, automatically enable slider filtering interaction by configuring the slider component:

 ```js
 ({